junxie016/Open-TNM/Greedy/README.md

 # How to Cite

 Jun Xie, Yu (Marco) Nie and Xiaobo Liu.
 An implementation of the greedy path-based algorithm for traffic assignment. https://github.com/junxie016/open-TNM/tree/main/Greedy.
-Accessed Month, Day, Year.
+December, 28, 2023.

 # Publication